houstonlws/Print_Billing_Manager/README.md

 3. **Create Tables:**

-   - Navigate to File > Open SQL Script, find the file named `db-create.sql` and click Open.
+   - Navigate to File > Open SQL Script, find the file named `db-create.sql` in the `database` folder and click Open.
    - In the toolbar find the lightning bolt icon and click it in order to run the script.

 4. **Insert Test Data:**
-   - Navigate to File > Open SQL Script, find the file named `db-insert.sql` and click Open.
+   - Navigate to File > Open SQL Script, find the file named `db-insert.sql` in the `database` folder and click Open.
    - In the toolbar find the lightning bolt icon and click it in order to run the script.

 ### Step 3: Verify the Database